 - Rosemary - Intensely aromatic and indispensable in the kitchen.
 Sadly, they are tender here, but they do grow quickly, making lots of leaves for your kitchen creations.
 We offer several varieties.

 - Thymes - We offer the classic French cooking thyme as well as its variegated forms of Silver Thyme and Golden Lemon Thyme.
-Ornamental varieties include Magic Carpet thyme and Elfin Thyme.
+Elfin Thyme (that grows very close to the ground) is an ornamental variety we offer.

 - Parsley - We carry two types: The classic triple curled which graces plates year round as a garnish; and the even more flavorful flat, Italian parsley.
 These are biennials (first year just leaves; second year blooms and dies).
 Start with fresh plants each year for best results.
 Parsley grows well in a container or as edging in flower beds.